 Knowledge of policies

 One benefit of working with a captive agent is they are usually experts on the company they represent.
 This means they know the policy types, coverages, available discounts and how to get you the best deal with the insurance company.

 Independent agents work with multiple insurance companies, so they may not be as knowledgeable about each one and their policy offerings.
-You could miss out on a unique coverage or discount because the independent agent wasn’t aware of it.
+You may miss out on unique coverage or discounts because the independent agent wasn’t aware of it.

 Less support for the agent

 Independent agents usually receive less support than captive agents because they are not partnered with just one company.
-The parent company will usually provide resources, training and support to captive agents, whereas independent agencies will have to use their own resources to run their business, which can affect the stability of the agency.
+The parent company will usually provide resources, training and support to captive agents, whereas independent agencies will have to use their own interpretation of companies’ materials to run their business, which could affect the quality of their work.

 How can you purchase insurance other than through an independent agent?

 If you don’t want to work with an independent agent or agency, there are other ways to purchase insurance:

 - Use a captive agent: If you like a particular insurance company with captive agents, consider using an agent from that provider instead of an independent agent.
 Captive agents are well-versed in the company they represent and should be able to get you the best rate for insurance from that company.

 - Purchase directly: Whether you go online or over the phone, you can also get quotes and purchase insurance directly through the insurance company.